MyBunzor/DrinkCounter/PROCESS.md

 At the moment of adding a drink, other add buttons are disabled (as can be seen) for 5 seconds, to ensure the user doesn't add more drinks at once by accident.
 It's unnecessary to do so, and therefor only mistakes could be made if they were enabled all the time.

+Now that the basic navigation and the database are in place, a library with a visualization needs to be added.
+I´m not sure yet in what way the data can be visualized best:
+- by a bar graph;
+- by a line graph.

+A line graph is probably more attractive, certainly for visualizations of long periods of time, but it's not suited for data of only one evening (f.e. if only 3 drinks were drunk by user).
+If, however, a visualization of a longer period is made, then the distribution of the consumption within that period wouldn't be quite clear.
+For now I'll focus on getting the bar chart first, because it's probably easier to implement.